Top 5 Ways to Personalize My Oracle Support

 It doesn't take long using My Oracle Support (MOS) to realize just how massive the pool of data underlying it all is—knowledge articles, patches and updates, advisories and security alerts, for every version of every Oracle product line.

 Take a minute and follow our Top 5 Ways to personalize My Oracle Support to better suit your workflow.
-These easy-to-follow tips can help you get the most from the application, and avoid drowning in the MOS "Sea of Information."

 1. Customizing the Screen Panels